kormang/kormang.github.io/_posts/2025-01-12-AC-part2-layers-of-abstraction.md

   if (t) {
     // If there is such task, then put the character in the register that will
-    // hold the result of `getc` function call, when the task wakes up again. t->registers.eax = c;
+    // hold the result of `getc` function call, when the task wakes up again.
+    // If we put it in eax register calling convention says that the task will
+    // observe this value as return value of the function call. t->registers.eax = c;
     // Also, this means that this task is no longer waiting for keyboard,
     // so clear that tag.